ogbeche77/my_portfolio/README.md

 # Technology Used for development

-Developed using SASS, Javascript & HTML.
-And currently hosted on Github Pages.
+This website has been developed using SASS, Javascript & HTML.
+It's currently hosted on Github Pages.

 # Free to Reuse